DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 		}
 		````

-1. Here's what the final pipeline woud

  1. Click **Deploy** on the toolbar to create and deploy the new dataset.

 1. Now, create the pipeline to run the **adw.asp_populate_ProfitableProducts** stored procedure.
  1. In the **Author and Deploy** blade of the Data Factory, click **New pipeline** button on the toolbar (click ellipsis button if you don't see the New pipeline button).
- 1. Change the **name** to "SqlDWSprocActivity" and set the description to "Run stored procedure to populate product stats".
+ 1. Change the **name** to "SqlDWSprocActivity" and set the description to "Run stored procedure to understand the most profitable products".
  1. Set the **start** date to be 4 days before the current date.
  1. Set the **end** date to be tomorrow.
  1. Add a _SqlServerStoredProcedure_ activity to to run the **adw.asp_populate_ProfitableProduct** stored procedure from the SQL Data Warehouse.
 Make sure to replace the **<****StorageAccountName****>** placeholder with the storage account name: